Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 square = mathops.square(2)
 ```

-The keyword `@staticmethod` decorating the `square` method tells Python that `square` is a static method, not an instance method.
+The keyword `@staticmethod` decorating the method tells Python that `square` is a static method, not an instance method.

 Only instance methods can access instance attributes.
 If you stored a person's birth date in an instance attribute, you couldn't read that date from a static method because there is no class instance associated with a static method — and therefore no birth date to read.